voices in the dark 2020

 The Iniquity Of Us All presents Jude, a queer twenty-something who has clearly just been beaten to a pulp.
 But before we get to that, Jude would like to talk to us about this book they've been reading in lesbian book club.

 Directed by Mariella Hudson

 Terrorist!
 Terrorist!
 Terrorist!
 Money!
 Money!
 Money!
 Confidence!
 Confidence!
 Confidence!
 Where are they?
 Where are they?

 A satirical comedy on millennial anxieties in a neoliberal world.
 Alienation has never been so fun.

-GREG by Aga Serugo-Lugo
+Written by Aga Serugo-Lugo

 With a cinematic zeal Nick and Frank, two young Liverpudlians, recount a night out painting the town red.
 The banter, the body spray, the booze, bangers and birds, they speak of three musketeers setting out to do battle in a psychedelic haze.

 Their kaleidoscopic fable features music that throbs and subsumes our warriors as it seeps into their bones; enticing them into a hedonistic utopia until....reality collides.

 But what of the third musketeer?
 Why would only two convey a classic tale forged for three?